askap-vast/vast-tools/docs/components/query.md

 **`use_islands`**
 Query the island catalogues produced by the [`selavy`](https://www.atnf.csiro.au/computing/software/askapsoft/sdp/docs/current/analysis/selavy.html){:target="_blank"} source finder instead of the component catalogues (default).

+!!! warning "Warning: Islands selavy catalogues"
+    `flux_peak_err` and `rms_image` are not calculated for islands catalogues.
+For the purposes of `vast-tools` we have chosen to use `background_noise` as a placeholder for both.

 **`matches_only`**
 Only return results that have a source match.
 I.e. no forced fit or upper limit measurements will be returned.